-Mindfulness and living fully in the present moment
+Mindfulness and living fully in the moment

 Pema Chodron writes "The process of stabilizing the mind makes you more aware of traits in yourself that you don’t like, whether it’s anger, jealousy, or a need to control.
 For many, your impulse is to turn away from these feelings and habits or try to shut them down or change them.
 But there is a way to stop this cycle of suffering.
 True freedom lies in becoming intimate with and befriending all parts of ourselves, especially those we find most difficult. "

-The Benefits of Mindfulness and Using Mindfulness Practices
+Benefits of Mindfulness and Using Mindfulness Practices

-It helps you to contain your pain.
+Contain your pain.
 Pain is a fact of life, but it doesn’t have to rule you.
 Mindfulness can help you reshape your relationship with mental and physical pain.

-You can reduce your stress levels.
+Reduce Stress.
 A lot of evidence shows that excess stress causes a lot of illnesses and worsens certain conditions.
 Mindfulness decreases stress.

 Focus your mind.
 It is annoying when your mind strays off what you are doing and you are pulled in many directions.
 Mindfulness increases your innate ability to focus.